 The Environmental Justice (EJ) analysis evaluates the location of the recommended transportation improvements in relation to EJ populations.
-EJ populations, including minority, low-income, and limited English proficiency populations, are defined within the KATS MPA by using 2010 U.S. Census tract data.
+EJ populations, including minority and low-income populations, are defined within the KATS MPA by using 2010 U.S. Census tract data.